 - Once you have plugged in the IR Receiver push the switch across to IRS. - Now connect a battery to the ESC.
-Your Motor will emit 3 5.2 beeps and the LED will flash 3 times red.
-(In 15V Series ESC, no LED is installed and only emit 3 beeps) - 5.3 Your IR Receiver is now ready to receive a signal from the program card.
+Your Motor will emit 3 5.2 beeps and the LED will flash 3 times red. - 5.3 Your IR Receiver is now ready to receive a signal from the program card.

-Please note that IR will be interfered in direct sunlight so to program your model we suggest doing it indoors in the shade out of direct sunlight.
+Direct sunlight may interfere the IR receiver, so to program your model we suggest doing it indoors in the shade out of direct sunlight.